-As part of an agency-wide effort to reduce the cost of power in an increasingly competitive market, BPA has been reducing fish and wildlife program budgets and in some instances project funding.
-During this review process, many proponents expressed concern that cuts to funding will have serious consequences for the success and effectiveness of their projects.
-The ISRP is also concerned that some of these budget cuts are likely to affect the scientific merits of project design or the soundness of project findings.
-It is not clear to the ISRP how budget cuts are being allocated across project activities from planning, implementation, monitoring, analysis, and sharing of results.
-In particular, proponents note that restrictions on funding for monitoring and travel for conferences, training, and coordination pose obstacles to project success.
-The ISRP also expressed this concern as a programmatic comment in the Research Review (ISRP 2018-8).
+As part of an agency-wide effort to reduce the cost of hydroelectric power in an increasingly competitive market, BPA has been reducing Fish and Wildlife Program budgets and in some instances project funding.
+During this review process, many proponents expressed concern that cuts to funding are having or will have serious consequences for the success and effectiveness of their projects.
+The ISRP is concerned that some of these budget cuts are likely to affect the scientific merits of project design or the soundness of project findings.
+It is not clear to the ISRP how budget cuts are being allocated across project activities including planning, implementation, monitoring, analysis, and sharing of results.
+In particular, proponents note that restrictions on funding for monitoring, travel for conferences, training, and coordination will reduce workforce capacity and pose obstacles to project success.
+The ISRP also expressed this concern as a programmatic comment in the Research Project Status Review (ISRP 2018-8).

-Budget decisions are outside the ISRP's purview, but if requested, the ISRP will review projects to better determine if scientific integrity is being maintained despite reduced budgets.
-For example, the Ocean Survival of Salmonids project (1998-014-00) included three scientific options requiring different levels of funding from BPA and offering different levels of benefits and matching funding from NOAA.
+Although budget decisions are outside the ISRP's purview, the ISRP would, if requested, review projects to assess whether scientific standards and adaptive management are being maintained adequately following budget cuts.
+For example, the proposal for the Ocean Survival of Salmonids project (1998-014-00) included three scientific options, each requiring a different level of funding from BPA (with matching funding from NOAA) and offering commensurate benefits.

-Another suggestion is to make provisions to allow proponents to compete for supplementary funding to cover demonstrated needs for additional monitoring or training and conference travel.
+Another suggestion is to make provisions to allow proponents to compete for supplementary funding to cover demonstrated needs for additional research, monitoring, training, or travel.

-The ISRP believes that more explicitly linking relationships in the proposal form between project deliverables, their itemized costs, and the amount of time and personnel needed to complete them would help guide such decisions.
-The Council and BPA may wish to consider requiring such linkages in future proposal requests.
+The ISRP believes that budget decisions would be better informed by more explicitly linking relationships in the proposal form to project deliverables, their itemized costs, and the amount of time and personnel needed to complete them.
+The Council and BPA may wish to consider requiring that such linkages be described in future proposal requests.